richchapler/AzureSolutionsDocumentation/docs/DevOps_AIDeployment.md

 ```

 Logic Explained:
-* `var indexer...` creates a new SearchIndexer object that represents an indexer in Azure AI Search
-  * The indexer is associated with the data source named `dataSourceName` and the index named `indexName`
-  * Inside the `{...}` block, parameters are set for the indexer; these parameters control how the indexer behaves during indexing
+1. **SearchIndexer Creation**: A `SearchIndexer` named `indexer` is created with a specified indexer name, data source name, and index name.
+The indexer is configured with specific parameters and a skillset name
-    * In this case, the `ImageAction` parameter is set to `GenerateNormalizedImagePerPage`, which means the indexer will generate a normalized image for each page of a document
+2. **IndexingParametersConfiguration**: The `IndexingParametersConfiguration` is set to `BlobIndexerImageAction.GenerateNormalizedImagePerPage`, which means the indexer will perform Optical Character Recognition (OCR) on images in blobs and generate a normalized image per page
-  * Also inside the `{...}` block, the `SkillsetName` property is set to `skillsetName`
-    * This means the indexer will use the skillset named `skillsetName` to transform and enrich your data during indexing
-* `indexer.OutputFieldMappings...` adds indexer output field mappings
-  * `/document/normalized_images/*/text` is mapped to the `text` field in your index
-  * `/document/content/keyphrases` is mapped to the `keyphrases` field in your index
+3. **IsDisabled**: The indexer is initially disabled (`IsDisabled = true`) to prevent it from auto-processing after creation... re-enable by modifying Indexer >> "Indexer Definition (JSON)"
-  * `/document/content/myColumn` is mapped to the `myColumn` field in your index
+4. **OutputFieldMappings**: These mappings define how the output of a skill is mapped to a field in an index schema:
+   <br>`text`... from `OcrSkill` and `/document/normalized_images/*/text`
+   <br>`keyphrases`... from `KeyPhraseExtractionSkill` and `/document/content/keyphrases`
+   <br>`myColumn`... from `WebApiSkill` and `/document/content/myColumn` (custom skillset)
-* `indexerClient.DeleteIndexer...` deletes any existing indexer with the same name using the `SearchIndexer` object
+6. **DeleteIndexer** and **CreateIndexer**: The existing indexer with the same name is deleted if it exists, and then the new indexer is created.
-* `indexerClient.CreateIndexer...` creates a new indexer using the `SearchIndexer` object

 -----